 SEP-IRA

-This type of individual retirement account is available to single-owner businesses, freelancers, and businesses with very few employees.
-It follows the identical rules as a traditional IRA, where the money put into the account grows tax-free.
+This form of individual retirement account is available to owner-only businesses, freelancers, and businesses with very few employees.
+It follows the identical rules as a traditional IRA, where the money put into the account grows tax-deferred.
 Employers can deduct contributions they make on behalf of their employees.
-Only employers make deposits, which are adjustable and can vary from year to year.
-Additionally, the contributions are tax-deductible.
+Only employers make deposits, which are flexible and can vary year-to-year.
+Additionally, the contributions are deductible from taxes.

 Benefits of a SEP-IRA